Persecution of the WTM for

 So, not defending these humanity-saving insights into the human condition was not an option for us, and, as a result, our small group of 50 founding members of the WTM has had to make very great personal sacrifices, commit so much of our resources and endure immense emotional suffering for 16 years.
 In Jeremy’s case, as mentioned, he, just like Charles Darwin, was so overwhelmed by the responsibility and effort involved that his body finally collapsed with the debilitating illness of Chronic Fatigue Syndrome.
 Although, like Darwin, Jeremy kept working throughout the illness—largely due to the loving care Jeremy received from his partner of 30 years, Annie Williams—the illness was to last from 1999 to 2009, which was 10 of what should have been the most productive years of Jeremy’s life.
-Defending these understandings of the human condition was our primary and necessary task in order to give birth to a new human-condition-ameliorated world, and we are all extremely proud that we fulfilled it by resolutely defending the understandings at all times, at all costs and right to the end against immense and ferocious opposition from not only Australia’s two biggest, left-wing (dogmatic, pseudo-idealistic, ‘let’s pretend there’s no human condition and the world should just be ideal’, dishonest) media institutions in the Australian Broadcasting Corporation and the Fairfax Media group, but many other powerful and influential people, organisations and factions in our community—including, of course, Reverend Doctor David Millikan, who we in the WTM have experienced to be the sadistic Bishop Bonner of our time!
+Defending these understandings of the human condition was our primary and necessary task in order to give birth to a new human-condition-ameliorated world, and we are all extremely proud that we fulfilled it by resolutely defending the understandings at all times, at all costs and right to the end against immense and ferocious opposition from not only Australia’s two biggest, left-wing (dogmatic, pseudo-idealistic, dishonest, ‘let’s pretend there’s no human condition and the world should just be ideal’) media institutions in the Australian Broadcasting Corporation and the Fairfax Media group, but many other powerful and influential people, organisations and factions in our community—including, of course, Reverend David Millikan, who we in the WTM have experienced to be the sadistic Bishop Bonner of our time!

 So, to have won the battle against our oppressors, in addition to succeeding in our primary task of resolutely never disowning and never failing to fully support these all-precious ideas, was a truly wonderful and incredible achievement.